Wolaita Sodo University

 Wolaita Sodo University (ወላይታ ሶዶ ዩኒቨርሲቲ) is a public university in Wolaita Sodo, South Ethiopia Regional State, Ethiopia.
 It is approximately 339 kilometers (210.65 mile) far from Addis Ababa, Ethiopia in southwest direction.
 It is one of the second generation universities of Ethiopia.
 The foundation stone of the university laid by Prime Minister Meles Zenawi.
-The university has three campuses: Gandaba Campus, Otona Campus and Tercha Campus.
+The university has five campuses: Main Campus, Gandaba Campus, Otona Campus, Tarcha Campus and Boditi Campus.
 Ministry of Science and Higher Education of Ethiopian categorized the university under applied institutions.

 Wolaita Sodo University has 58 undergraduate programs, 43 postgraduate programs, 6 Doctor of Philosophy programs, and 4 Medical specialty programs.

 History

 Wolaita Sodo University was established on 24 March 2007 by proclamation.
 The university started its duty with 16 undergraduate programs and 807 students.
 Now over 35,000 active students; until 2019 the university has graduated 57,188 students.
 There are 1,626 Academic, and 3,770 Administrative staff.